 Phoenix - Lisztomania

 Thursday, October 1, 2009

-Rupert Cadell: After all, murder is - or should be - an art.
-Not one of the "seven lively," perhaps, but an art nevertheless.
+Rupert Cadell: After all, murder is — or should be — an art. . . .
 And, as such, the privilege of committing it should be reserved for those few who are really superior individuals.I've seen many defenses of Polanski (see my previous post on two high-profile petitions for his release), and they typically argue that his greatness as a movie director makes it somehow wrong to imprison him upon his conviction for child rape.

 Brandon Shaw: And the victims: inferior beings whose lives are unimportant anyway.

 Rupert Cadell: Obviously.
 Now, mind you, I don't hold with the extremists who feel that there should be open season for murder all year round.
-No, personally, I would prefer to have ...
-"Cut a Throat Week" ... or, uh, "Strangulation Day"...
+No, personally, I would prefer to have . . .
+"Cut a Throat Week" . . . or, uh, "Strangulation Day". . . [transcript from IMDB]

 Maybe they're right: Roman Polanski is a superior individual.
 Maybe his victim just didn't matter as much as he does.